-In December 2020, we acquired Prime Executions, Inc. ("PrimeEx"), a registered agency-only execution broker-dealer on the floor of the New York Stock Exchange, which represented our initial entry into the U.S. market.
-In January 2022, PrimeEx received regulatory approval from FINRA to conduct specific types of investment banking business
+In December 2020, we acquired Prime Executions, Inc. ("PrimeEx"), a registered agency-only execution brokerler on the floor of the New York Stock Evchange, which represented our initial entry into the U.S. market.
+In January dealer on the floor of the New York Stock Exchange, which represented our initial entry into the U.S. market.
+In January 2022, PrimeEx received regulatory approval from FINRA to conduct specific types of investment banking business.